LeagueOfPythoners/MovieFlixter/README.md

 <!-- LICENSE -->
 ## License

-Image resource contributions under the Vecteezy License.
-See `Vecteezy-License-Information.pdf` for more information.
+License under the MIT License.
+See `LICENSE.txt` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>